Huangsong-con/PRS/README.md

 - **PRS.cmd**: The **PRS.cmd** script file is used to launch PRS on Windows systems.
 - **winutils.exe**: The **winutils.exe** file ensures compatibility for running Apache Spark on Windows systems.
 - **PRS.sh**: The **PRS.sh** script file is used to launch PRS on Debian-based Linux systems.
-- **PRS User Manual.pdf**: The user manual offers detailed, step-by-step instructions for applying the software to solve real-world problems..
+- **PRS User Manual.pdf**: The user manual offers detailed, step-by-step instructions for applying the software to solve real-world problems.

 # Software Version